-There are no hard and fast rules these days of course, but the order of toasts/speeches traditionally follows the order of: father of the bride, groom, best man, and other toasts.
-It’s growing more and more popular for brides to make a speech too!
+There are no hard and fast rules but the wedding speeches and toasts traditionally follows the order of: father of the bride, groom, best man, and other toasts.
+It’s growing more and more popular for the brides to make a speech too.
 So here’s a brief run-down of the traditional order of the toasts, and who says what about whom.

 As the bridal couple are central to the day, whoever makes the first speech/toast ends by toasting the bride and groom.
 Traditionally this is the father of the bride.
 He:

 - Thanks the guests for coming and participating in the special day

 - Thanks everyone who has contributed to the cost of the wedding

 - Compliments and praises the bride, and welcomes her new husband into the family

 - Thanks the father of the bride for his toast

 - Thanks the guests for attending and for their gifts

 - Thanks both sets of parents